GogiPuttar/ManusVR-ShadowHand/README.md

 $Y = T(X)$

-Since it is important to preserve addition (Eg. offsets to any positions) and scaling, I propose using using an invertible $3⨯3$ linear transformation $S$, such that:
+Since it is important to preserve addition (Eg. offsets to any positions) and scaling (Eg. lengthening of any relative positions), I propose using using an invertible $3⨯3$ linear transformation $S$, such that:

 $Y = SX$